Heathenry (new religious movement): Morality and ethics

 Some Heathen communities have formalized such values into an ethical code, the Nine Noble Virtues (NNV), which is based largely on the Hávamál from the Poetic Edda.
-This was first developed by the founders of the UK-based Odinic Rite in the 1970s, although it has spread internationally, with 77% of respondents to a 2015 survey of Heathens reporting its use in some form.
+This was developed by the founders of the UK-based Odinic Rite in the 1970s, although then spread internationally, with 77% of respondents to a 2015 Heathen survey reporting its use in some form.
 There are different forms of the NNV, with the number nine having symbolic associations in Norse mythology.
-Opinion is divided on the NNV; some practitioners deem them too dogmatic, while others eschew them for not having authentic roots in historical Germanic culture, negatively viewing them as an attempt to imitate the Ten Commandments.
+Opinion is divided on the NNV; some practitioners deem them too dogmatic, while others eschew them for lacking authentic roots in historical Germanic culture, negatively viewing them as an attempt to imitate the Ten Commandments.
 Their use is particularly unpopular in Nordic countries, and has been observed declining in the United States.

-Within the Heathen community of the United States, gender roles are based on perceived ideals and norms from early medieval northwestern Europe, particularly as presented in Old Norse sources.
-Among male American Heathens there is a trend toward hypermasculinized behaviour, while a gendered division of labor—in which men are viewed as providers and women seen as being responsible for home and children—is also widespread among Heathens in the U.S. Due to its focus on traditional attitudes to sex and gender—values perceived as socially conservative in Western nations—it has been argued that American Heathenry's ethical system is far closer to traditional Christian morals than the ethical systems espoused in many other Western Pagan religions such as Wicca.
-A 2015 survey of the Heathen community nevertheless found that a greater percentage of Heathens were opposed to traditional gender rules than in favor of them, with this being particularly the case in northern Europe.
+The 2015 survey of Heathens found that a greater percentage of practitioners opposed traditional gender roles than supported them; this was particularly the case in northern Europe.
+However, in the United States, Heathen gender roles often draw on the perceived norms of early medieval northwestern Europe, especially as presented in Old Norse sources.
+Male American Heathens display a trend toward hypermasculinized behaviour, while a gendered division of labor—in which men are viewed as providers and women seen as being responsible for home and children—is also widespread among American Heathens.
+Due to its focus on traditional attitudes to sex and gender—values perceived as socially conservative in Western nations—it has been said that American Heathenry's ethical system is far closer to traditional Christian morals than the ethical systems espoused in many other Western Pagan religions such as Wicca.